DemoyDW/energy-monitor/etl_pipeline/outages/README.md

 docker push <account-id>.dkr.ecr.eu-west-2.amazonaws.com/outages-lambda:latest
 ```

-Now the dashboard will be up and running on AWS.
+Now the pipeline will be up and running on AWS.